By Wayne Erbsen

 Because the double strings are like quarreling siblings who never seem to agree with each other.

-Nonetheless, in this easy article, I will show you how to get your mandolin more or less in tune.
+Nonetheless, in this article, I will show you how to easily get your mandolin more or less in tune.

 As you already know, your mandolin has four pairs of strings.
 Each pair is tuned to the same note.